marianogappa/iknowkungfoo/content/leetcode/network-delay-time.md

 # Time: O(v*log v + e)
 # Space: O(v + e)
-#
-# This exercise is just running Dijkstra and finding the max of the minimum paths.
-Only trick is that if any of the
-# nodes stays as "inf" after running Dijkstra, the node is unreachable, so we must return -1.
 class Solution:
     def networkDelayTime(self, times: List[List[int]], n: int, k: int) -> int:
         # We're gonna need a vertex's edges in constant time for Dikstra, so compute it first